khaosx/convert_media_pwrshell/README.md

 ```

-Add that script to Task Scheduler to run on a schedule (I run it every 120 seconds)
+Add that script to Task Scheduler to run on a schedule (I run it startup with a repeat every 5 minutes)